Moment Estimation for Nonparametric Mixture Models Through Implicit Tensor Decomposition: The ALS Algorithm for Means and Weights

+We outline the main points of the algorithm.
+Finding $(\v w, \m A)$ that minimizes $f^{[d]}$ is an incomplete (due to the off-diagonal mask $\m P$) symmetric CP tensor decomposition problem, see \cref{ex:coupled}.

-In our problem \eqref{eq:costfndef}, despite it concerning symmetric decompositions, the off-diagonal mask $\m P$ creates a non-standard multilinearity.
-Indeed the residuals in \eqref{eq:costfndef}: are separately linear in the weights $\v w$ and each row of the mean matrix $\m A$ (but not in the columns of $\m A$).
-This enables an ALS scheme for the minimization \eqref{eq:costfndef}, where the weight vector or one row of the mean matrix is updated, one at time in alternating fashion.
-Each subproblem is a linear least squares, thanks to multilinearity of the residuals.
-Further, each step in ALS only updates a vector in $\mathbb{R}^r$.
-The least squares however is highly overdetermined, with $\mathcal{O}(n^d)$ equations which could be exorbitant to handle directly.
+Notice that in the cost function \eqref{eq:costfndef}, the off-diagonal mask $\m P$ creates a useful multilinearity.
+Namely the residuals:

+are separately linear in the weights $\v w$ and each {\emph{row}} of the mean matrix $\m A$ (but {\emph{not}} in the columns of $\m A$).
+Multilinearity suggests an alternating least squares (ALS) scheme for the minimization of \eqref{eq:costfndef}.
+That is, we alternatingly update the weight vector or one row of the mean matrix, while keeping all other variables fixed.